Law of Jante, A Countryside Beast on the Brink of Extinction?

 Later, during my travels in Scandinavia, I asked a few locals I met to give me their definition of Jante’s Law.
 I also asked these folks whether they thought in today’s global cross-pollination the concept was gaining or losing currency.
-Here’s what the locals had to say!
+Here’s what the Scandinavian people had to say!

 What is Law of Jante?